 9.3.
 Tuning Options

 Above you have seen that the maintenance time calculation is based on an assumed CRIT state.
-In the properties of an aggregation you can customise the algorithm so that a node that assumes the WARN state is marked as in maintenance.
+In the properties of an aggregation you can customize the algorithm so that a node that assumes the WARN state is marked as in maintenance.
 The option for this is called Escalate downtimes based on aggregated WARN state:

 The basic assumption remains that objects under maintenance are CRIT.
 There is only a difference where, due to the aggregation function in which a CRIT can become a WARN — as was the case in our very first example with Count the number of nodes in state OK.
 Here a maintenance time would already have been be accepted if only one of the two switches was in maintenance.